marcosvdotcom/Fall25_LibResearch/content/3-ai.md

 1. Ask AI about a topic you know well, and see how accurate the information is.
 1. Now ask it about something you know nothing about, how would you go about verifying the information of the topic you don’t know?
 Spoiler alert, it is hard to do!

-_What's your strategy for how you can use AI for what it's good at while minimizing the impacts of its weak points?
-Share with me in the form!_

-{% include question.html header="Example Question" text="What's your strategy for how you can use AI for what it's good at while minimizing the impacts of its weak points?" solution="There's no one right answer, but your strategy should use AI for what it's good at (general searching and concept formation) and avoiding relying on it for areas where it struggles (factual data replication, citations, etc.)." %}
+{% include question.html header="Example Question" text="What's your strategy for how you can use AI for what it's good at while minimizing the impacts of its weak points Share with me in the form!" solution="There's no one right answer, but your strategy should use AI for what it's good at (general searching and concept formation) and avoiding relying on it for areas where it struggles (factual data replication, citations, etc.)." %}

 ## Getting Good Results with AI